adamcatley/adamcatley.github.io/docs/AirTag.md

 - Europe is `5220`, a few months later
 - Asia is `1021`, a few months later and only a few weeks before launch

 There is also a letter to the left of the 3 big pads on the left.
-This could relate to the U1 chip underneath
-- This is either `A` (Europe) or `C` (rest of world). `A` also comes with a 3 digit number, C does not.
+This could relate to the U1 chip underneath.
+This is either `A` and a 3 digit number (Europe) or `C` (rest of world).

 A constant value `820-01736-A` is on the silkscreen layer and looks like Apple's internal part number and revision (`A`) for the PCB.

-More samples are needed to understand better.

 ### PCB Overview